 Why Eshmit and I want to tell this story in dramatic form

 Eshmit Kaur is collaborating with me on the play, writing a small amount of Panjabi dialogue and generally enhancing my script.
 Eshmit is twenty two and I am sixty seven and she is a baptised Sikh and I am an atheist.
 We both believe strongly, however, in the human right to practice a religious faith without persecution or discrimination.

 Wolverhampton has the second largest British Sikh community outside Southall, in London.
 Although not everyone with a Sikh / Panjabi background practices the Sikh faith, many people do and, of those, many men (and some women) wear a turban to show this.
 Women also wear headscarves as Eshmit does.

 Eshmit graduated from the prestigious drama / film institution ALRA South in 2017 and has performed publicly several times.
 She does not, however want to act without wearing her scarf, the symbol of her Sikh belief that people should accept how God made them and therfore not cut their hair.

 Because of this she is unable to take up the promising drama career she might have had.
 She, is however, aiming to help people by studying for a Masters in Dramatherapy at Derby university.
 And she will be making an appearance, as herself, in Himmat.

 Eshmit’s choice: to sacrifice a mainstream drama career because of adhering to her faith, is strikingly similar to the choice many Sikh men had to make in the 50’, 60’s and 70’s: cut your hair and beard, stop wearing a turban or you won’t get work.

-So both of us, as directors, as well as writers, will be keeping this dilemma at the heart of the play after we have selected our professional cast on 19th August.
+So both of us, as directors, as well as writers, kept this dilemma at the heart of the play.

 The production is Arts Council funded.